-ISCAH scope comprise broad selection of presentations, studies and scientific papers in the main branches of Humanities & Art as Philosophy, History, Linguistics and Language Studies, Poetry and Literature, Performing and Visual Arts, History of Art, follow studies through the Medieval period up to the rise of the Renaissance studies.
+SWS International Scientific Conference on Art & Humanities (ISCAH) scope comprises a broad selection of presentations, studies, and research papers in the main branches of Art & Humanitie.
+It focuses on human beings and their culture - Archaeology, Philosophy, History, Linguistics, Poetry and Literature, Performing and Visual Arts, Architecture, following by studies through the Medieval period up to the rise of the Renaissance studies.

-All submitted manuscripts will pass a peer review process (2 or 3 independent reviewers) with high criteria, selected specifically for the conference.
-There are single and double-blinded peer-reviews process, depending on the stage of the workflow, which guarantee the independent and transparent process between authors and reviewers.
-The SWS International Scientific Committee is the only competent authority in making decisions on selection or rejection of the manuscripts submitted to the conferences.
-The Committee has a special Reviewer Section with excellent reviewers.
-All of them are independent scientists and experts in the respective field (more info)
+All submitted manuscripts will pass a peer review process (type double-blind, with 2 or 3 independent reviewers) under strict criteria, selected specifically for the conference, which guarantees the independent and transparent process between authors and reviewers.
+The SWS International Scientific Committee is the only competent authority in deciding on the selection or rejection of the manuscripts submitted to the conferences.
+There is no guarantee that your paper will be accepted - it depends only on the evaluations of the independent peer-reviewers (more info)